maksverver/pushfight/README.md

 piece off the board, wins.

 There is one final rule.
 After a player has performed their push move, a special piece called an *anchor* is placed on the pushing piece.
-The opponent may not move that piece during the next turn.
+The opponent may not push that piece during the next turn.
 This prevents obvious stalemates with players pushing the same row of pieces back and forth.